hopsoft/footing/README.md

 #### NOTE: this lib is experimental at the moment

-This lib extends native objects with additional functionality.
+Footing provides some sanity for monkey patching practices.

+It's also a utility lib that contains additional functionality for core objects that you might find useful.

 ## No implicit monkey patching

-**No surprises here.** You must explicitly ask for Footing goodness to be added to your objects.
+**No surprises here.** You must explicitly patch.

 ```ruby
 # some examples of explicit patching